codepo8/icons-generator/README.md

 and Eli Grey's FileSaver: https://github.com/eligrey/FileSaver.js/

 It was tested in Chrome, Firefox, Opera and Safari on OSX.
 I also showed it to a cat and it approved.

+## TODO and neato ideas and such

+Right now your original image needs to be square and will just be shown at 0,0.

+Later versions will center images that are not and allow for moving the image and maybe cropping and fancy things.
+Then again, an icon should be designed square, doesn't it?